Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Budapest's public transportation system is excellent and very family-friendly.
 The metro has four lines, the tram network is extensive, and there are buses and trolleybuses filling in the gaps.
 A few things to know:

 Children under 6 ride free on all public transport.
 For older kids (6-14), there are discounted tickets available.
-We bought a 72-hour Budapest travel card for the adults, which gave us unlimited travel on all metro, tram, and bus lines.
-It was absolutely worth it -- we used it constantly.
+I bought a 72-hour Budapest travel card for myself, which gave us unlimited travel on all metro, tram, and bus lines.
+Absolutely worth it.
+We used it constantly.

-Tram line 2, which runs along the Pest side of the Danube, is often called one of the most scenic tram rides in the world, and it is free with your travel card.
+Tram line 2, which runs along the Pest side of the Danube, is often called one of the most scenic tram rides in the world, and it's free with your travel card.
 We rode it multiple times just for the views.
-The kids loved sitting at the front and pretending to drive.
+Lila loved sitting at the front and pretending to drive.

-Taxis are inexpensive compared to Western Europe, and we used them when we were tired or it was raining.
-Download the Bolt app (it is the local equivalent of Uber) for the best rates.
-Walking is also very doable in the city center -- most of central Pest is flat and many streets are pedestrianized.
+Taxis are inexpensive compared to Western Europe, and I used them when we were tired or it was raining.
+Download the Bolt app (it's the local equivalent of Uber) for the best rates.
+Walking is also very doable in the city center.
+Most of central Pest is flat and many streets are pedestrianized.

 Practical Tips for Budapest with Kids